 University-owned Computers are:

-- Other software may be updated automatically via LANDesk.
+- Other software may be updated automatically via Ivanti

-- Required to be secured by a cable lock.
-(Please see the Cable Lock Policy.)
+- Required to be secured by a cable lock

-- Required to be regularly backed up using USF's online backup service (MozyPro).
+- Required to be regulary backed up using USF's online backup service

 For personally owned computers, ITS recommends the following:

 - Use anti-virus software.
-Sophos AntiVirus software is available for free for personally owned computers of USF students, faculty and staff.
+Sophos AntiVirus is available for free for personally owned computers.
 Make sure your antivirus software is set to receive regular virus definition updates.
 Most computers come with an AV application, but once the initial subscription expires, you no longer receive the upgrades that keep it up to date against current viruses.
-The USF copy can be updated for the life of the version.

 - Back up your files regularly.
-ITS has negotiated a discount with MozyHome to save you 15% off one- and two-year subscriptions to MozyHome.
-This will provide you a convenient way to protect important files stored on your personal computer.
+Carbonite is USF's enterprise backup solution, but you can also purchase a personal cloud backup subscription.
+This will provide you with a convenient way to protect important files stored on your personal computer.

-- Use a firewall to protect your computer from hackers.
-Windows comes with a built-in firewall.
+- Enable the firewall to protect your computer from unauthorized access